CBIIT/bento-mdf/setup/README.md

         pip install -r ./bento-mdf/setup/requirements.txt

-* Insure the model defintion files (YAMLs) are present in a subdirectory called ``model-desc``
+* Insure the model definition files (YAMLs) are present in a subdirectory called ``model-desc``

 * Run the ``new-repo-setup.py`` script as follows:

         python bento-mdf/setup/new-repo-setup <my_new_model>.yaml <my_new_model>-properties.yaml

 * READ the output to make sure everything worked.
+If not, follow the script's instructions.

-* Commit all the changes made by the script.
+* Commit and push all the changes made by the script.

         git add .
-        git commit -m 'bento-mdf setup for model'
+        git commit -m 'bento-mdf setup for model' git push

 Other steps are required to get Travis working.
 See the work process document.